jonschipp/vagrant/netsniff-ng/README.md

-Netsniff-NG Development Machine
+Netsniff-NG
 ===========

 ```
 $ vagrant up
 ```

-will provision a new Ubuntu Saucy VM with
+will provision a new Ubuntu Saucy VM for testing, playing, and developing with
  * Latest Netsniff-NG
  * Latest stable Linux Kernel
- * Gencfg sript for trafgen, and network-testing scripts
+ * Gencfg script for trafgen, and network-testing scripts
  * BPF helper tools (bpf_asm, bpf_dbg, etc.) and Perf tools

-If you don't want to download and install (it takes a long time) the latest Linux kernel set script args to 0 by editing the Vagrantfile and then up:
+If you don't want to download and install the latest Linux kernel set script args to 0 by editing the Vagrantfile and then up'ing:
 ```
 config.vm.provision "shell", path: "provision.sh", privileged: "true", args: "0"
 ```